rocketlaunchr/electron.guide/content/electron-alert.md

 # Usage

--   See https://sweetalert2.github.io/#configuration and https://sweetalert2.github.io/#methods for further details.
+-   See [SweetAlert2 v8.19](https://sweetalert2.github.io/v8.html) Documentation for further details ([configuration](https://sweetalert2.github.io/v8.html#configuration) & [methods](https://sweetalert2.github.io/v8.html#methods))
 -   Not all methods are implemented as yet.
-See `alert.js` for more details.
+See `src/alert.js` for more details.
 -   Most methods will return a Promise that will resolve to the value from Swal.

 ## API